ubghacking/ubghacking.github.io/_posts/2021-08-09-nanobyte-oswe-review.markdown

 <h2>5.
 The Exam - Attempt 2</h2>

 During my second attempt, I told myself I just wanted to do better than my previous attempt.
 This meant just getting a few points on the board.
-This time, I was able to identify one vulnerability and create a working Proof of Concept (POC) and get a few points!
+This time, I was able to identify one vulnerability and create a working Proof of Concept (POC) and got a few points!
 However, ultimately I did not achieve enough, and still failed my second attempt.
 After failing twice, I was on the 60 day cool-off period for exams, and decided not to buy any more lab time.
 However, I did review my notes, re-read the PDF, and watched the videos for explanation in vulnerability discovery in source code, what I felt I lacked on the most.

 Another thing I did during this time was create an in-depth checklist of what I should follow for a methodology in my next attempt.
 This is something I should have done for my first two, but failed to write.
 In my first two attempts, I followed whatever looked interesting, but did not systematically follow a check-list.